Enhancing disorder-free localization through dynamically emergent local symmetries: Conclusions and outlook

 We have provided numerical results from exact diagonalization showing clear protection of disorder-free localization based on local-pseudogenerator protection through the quench dynamics of the imbalance, superselection-sector projectors for both the original $\mathbb{Z}_2$ gauge symmetry and the emergent local symmetry, and the mid-chain entanglement entropy.
 All these results indicate clear timescales over which disorder-free localization is stabilized and enhanced.

 Given the experimental feasibility of the local pseudogenerator, this makes the prospect of realizing an experiment exhibiting stable disorder-free localization a realistic one.
 We have therefore provided a proposal for such an experiment using Rydberg atoms, where the local-pseudogenerator protection terms are naturally implemented through Rydberg interactions.
 Driving between the ground and Rydberg states, gauge-invariant dynamics is then perturbatively induced.
 When starting in an initial state that is a superposition of superselection sectors, experimentally feasible parameters will then give rise to disorder-free localization in the dynamics of the imbalance within experimentally accessible lifetimes.
+Vice versa, it appears conceivable to introduce local pseudogenerators to further protect topologically ordered systems that can be realized experimentally and already feature emergent discrete gauge theories.
+This could lead to an enhanced robustness of the corresponding quantum memories.

 Even though in this work we have applied our protection scheme to $\mathbb{Z}_2$ lattice gauge theories, we emphasize that our method can be generalized to other Abelian gauge theories.
 Indeed, a local pseudogenerator can be engineered for any gauge-symmetry generator such that it acts identically to the latter within only a chosen target sector.
 This construction is not restricted to local generators of $\mathbb{Z}_2$ gauge symmetries, and hence our results can be readily extended.